 Students awarded FWS have the opportunity to earn up to the amount offered on the financial aid award letter.
 You must be enrolled at least half-time to receive this award.
 FWS funds are limited.
 To maximize your chances of receiving a FWS award, you must file your FAFSA early and answer "yes" to interested in work on the FAFSA.

 Scholarships are awarded by the MSJC Foundation and off-campus agencies and donors.
 Scholarships require a separate application from the FAFSA.
 Eligibility and enrollment requirements will vary by donor.
-Applications for the MSJC Foundation/General Scholarship are available in the Financial Aid Office and website.

 For more information online, go to the MSJC Scholarship site.